ethereum/EIPs/assets/eip-6982/README.md

 # EIP 6982 implementation

-As a reference implementation of EIP-6982 we use the NdujaLabs ERC721Lockable contract.
+As a reference implementation of EIP-6982 we use the Nduja Labs ERC721Lockable contract.

 To run the tests, run the following commands: